tegola-hubs/tegola-hubs.github.com/howto/emf.md

 organisation recognised by the [World Health Organisation] as responsible for reviewing the scientific literature and setting safe limits for exposure to electro-magnetic fields.
-The [ICNIRP guidelines] are recommended by the [UK Health and Safety Executive].
+The [ICNIRP Guidelines] are recommended by the [UK Health and Safety Executive].

 The radios typically used for community wireless networks operate in the